-=Note→ If you cannot determine from your books and records in which state an item is used, do not include the gross receipts from that item in the numerator or denominator of the sales factor.
+Note If you cannot determine from your books and records in which state an item is used, do not include the gross receipts from that item in the numerator or denominator of the sales factor.

-Sales, other than sales of tangible personal property, or gross receipts from the licensing, sale or other disposition of patents, copyrights, trademarks, and similar items of intangible personal property, are in Illinois if
+Sales, other than sales of tangible personal property and gross receipts from the licensing, sale or other disposition of patents, copyrights, trademarks, and similar items of intangible personal property, are in Illinois if

-- the income-producing activity is performed in Illinois; or - the income-producing activity is performed both inside and outside Illinois and a greater proportion of the income-producing activity is performed inside Illinois rather than outside Illinois, based on performance costs.
+- the income-producing activity is performed in Illinois; or - the income-producing activity is performed both inside and outside Illinois and a greater proportion of the incomeproducing activity is performed inside Illinois rather than outside Illinois, based on performance costs.

-Line 3c - Divide Line 3b by Line 3a and write the result, carried to six decimal places.
+Line 8 - Divide Line 7 by Line 6 and write the result, carried to six decimal places.